lovepop1/a2_nangara/node_link/README.md

 Download the `cit-HepTh.txt.gz` file, which contains the source and target node information for citations.
 Download the `cit-HepTh-abstracts.tar.gz` file, which contains the paper information for a given id.

-### Google Drive Setup

-1. **Upload Data to Google Drive**: Place the downloaded file (`cit-HepTh.txt.gz`) in a folder in your Google Drive for easy access from Colab.
-2. **Mount Google Drive in Colab**: The Colab notebook will mount your Google Drive, allowing access to the dataset.
-3. **Update File Path**: After mounting, adjust the file path in the notebook to point to the dataset location in your Google Drive.

-### Colab Notebook

-The main notebook for preprocessing the data is:
-- `node_link_preprocessing.ipynb`

-This notebook:
-- Loads and preprocesses the citation data.
-- Formats the data for use in Gephi, outputting a file compatible with Gephi's requirements.

 ## Visualization in Gephi